shaunsaker/the-shell/README.md

 ### Setup automated releases

-1. Create a Github token with the `repo` scope and push it to Github:
+1. Create a [Github personal access token](https://github.com/settings/tokens/new) with the `repo` scope and push it to Github:

 ```
-gh secret set GITHUB_TOKEN --body VALUE
+gh secret set GH_TOKEN --body VALUE
 ```

 2. That's it, you're done!
 Every time you push to `master`, a release will automatically be created and the app will be deployed to production.